fschuhi/clip-tools/README.md

 - **Frictionless:** Zero-click workflows.
 Trigger with a global hotkey, select a tool, and paste.
 - **Standardized:** Enforce consistent formatting rules (e.g., specific quoting styles for LLM chats) across all workflows.

-_Current scope: Transformations for Poe.com chats and whitespace cleaning for PDF/CLI text._

 ---

 ## Architecture Overview